-After a few moments, gently lift a filet with a flexible fish spatula and check to see how it's coming along.
+After a few moments, gently lift a fillet with a flexible fish spatula and check to see how it's coming along.
 This one is not quite there yet.
 Deep golden brown is what we're after.

 Step 9: Lift

 That looks about right.
 Very gently lift up the fish with the spatula and your hand and carefully tip it over.
 And don't worry—the second side will not stick either.
-The bits of bread crumbs and other debris that invariably get left in the bottom of the pan will keep it from making full contact with the hot metal.
+The bits of breadcrumbs and other debris that invariably get left in the bottom of the pan will keep it from making full contact with the hot metal.